vishvAsa/kalpAntaram/smRtiH/manuH/gangAnatha-mUlAnuvAdaH/03/282_na_paitRyajniyo.md

 +++

-The “Kālaśāka,” the porcupine, the meat of the rhinoceros and the red goat, and honey serve for endless time; as also all kinds ok her mit’s food.—(272)
+The oblation into fire made in connection with the rite in honour of the Pitṛs has not been prescribed as to be offered into the common fire; and for the Brāhmaṇa who has set up the fire, there is no Śrāddha apart from the Moonless day.—(282)